Darboux's theorem (analysis): Darboux function

 Darboux functions are a quite general class of functions.
 It turns out that any real-valued function ƒ on the real line can be written as the sum of two Darboux functions.
 This implies in particular that the class of Darboux functions is not closed under addition.

 A strongly Darboux function is one for which the image of every (non-empty) open interval is the whole real line.

+Further restrictions on derivatives

+Darboux's theorem gives a necessary condition for a function to be a derivative, but it is not sufficient.
+Every derivative of a real function is also of Baire class one, and the set of points at which a derivative is discontinuous is a meagre $F_\sigma$ set.
+Conversely, every meagre $F_\sigma$ subset of the real line can occur as the discontinuity set of a derivative.

+A finer restriction is on the sublevel sets of a derivative.
+For a real function $f$, its associated superlevel and sublevel sets are $\{x:f(x)>a\}$ and $\{x:f(x)<a\}$, where $a$ is real.
+Zahorski introduced classes $M_0,\ldots,M_5$ of sets describing how large such associated sets must be near their own points.
+In this terminology, one has the following theorems: